9 Stunning roads in Romania that you should drive on

 The road is the highest one in Romania, reaching 2145 m in Pasul Urdele and got its name from the Latin word "Transalpina" that means the land beyond the mountains, as it was called in ancient texts and Latin maps.
 Transalpina is nicknamed "King's Road" because after it was reconstructed it in 1938, King Charles II and the royal family inaugurated it by taking a trip on the road.

-Transalpina was built by the Roman armies on their way to Sarmisegetusa and it was paved with stone by King Charles II after 1930 and then rehabilitated by Germans in World War II.
-After that, it was forgotten by the Romanian authorities.
+Transalpina was built by the Roman armies on their way to Sarmisegetusa.
+After 1930, King Charles II paved it with stone, and then the Germans rehabilitated it in World War II.
+After that, the Romanian authorities forgot about it.

-That fact that Transalpina was forgotten and it became difficult to ride on it with normal cars „helped” in some way to keep untouched its wilderness and its natural charm; a charm that few places in the country still have it.
-Transalpina is amongst the few roads in the country where you can reach the clouds and above them, by car.
-Crossing Parang Mountains, the travelers can see beautiful and untouched picturesque landscapes.
+The fact that Transalpina was forgotten and it became difficult to ride on it with normal cars „helped” in some way to keep untouched its wilderness and natural charm, a charm that few places in the country still have.
+Transalpina is amongst the few roads in the country where you can reach the clouds and above them by car.
+Crossing Parang Mountains, travelers can see beautiful and untouched picturesque landscapes.

 Named the “the best road in the world” by the Top Gear team in 2009, Transfagarasan has enjoyed a great popularity among the most beautiful roads in the world since.